 As we mentioned earlier in the article, these two classes of dangerous goods are incompatible.
 Therefore, the rules of dangerous goods segregation apply.

-As flammable liquids and corrosive substances must be separated by at least 3 metres, it is often more practical to store each class in its own compliant chemical storage cabinet.
-Storage in dedicated chemical cabinets provides effective segregation, and allows businesses to maximise their floor space instead of spreading out incompatible classes to meet the segregation distances.
+As flammable liquids and corrosive substances must be separated, it is often more practical to store each class in its own compliant chemical storage cabinet.
+Storage in dedicated chemical cabinets provides effective segregation, and allows businesses to maximise their floor space instead of spreading out incompatible classes to meet the segregation distances, as you would in a mixed classes store.

 If these dangerous goods mix, a chemical reaction may occur which will result in the production of large quantities of toxic or flammable gas.
 If flammable gas develops, there is potential that it could come into contact with an ignition source — causing an explosion or fire.
 If toxic gas is created, it can have severe effects upon human health — including suffocation and burning of internal organs.